robthide37/A3dp-Slicer/README.md

 **A PrusaSlicer fork (which is a slic3r fork)** (previously Slic3r++)

 Prebuilt Windows, Linux and macOS 64-bit releases are available through the [git releases page](https://github.com/supermerill/SuperSlicer/releases).
 The Linux & macOS builds aren't tested (by me), just compiled, so please report any bugs that may occur during use.
 Nightly builds are available through the [git actions page](https://github.com/supermerill/SuperSlicer/actions).
-Click on the build for your platform and then on 'Artifacts (1)' in the top right corner.
+Click on the build for your platform and then on the archive name (`nightly_win64` or `SuperSlicer-gtk2.AppImage` or `nightly_macos.dmg`) in the "Artifacts" section in the top right corner.

 SuperSlicer takes 3D models (STL, OBJ, AMF) and converts them into G-code instructions for FFF printers or PNG layers for mSLA 3D printers.
 It's compatible with any modern printer based on the RepRap toolchain which is running a firmware based on Marlin, Prusa, Klipper, etc.